Ecwid/ecwid-api-docs/includes/_combinations.md

 **HTTP Status** | Description
 --------- | -----------| -----------
+400 | Request parameters are malformed
-500 | Uploading of the image file failed or there was an internal server error while processing a file 404 | Product or combination in request are not found 413 | The image file is too large (Maximum allowed file size is 20Mb) 400 | Request parameters are malformed
-402 | The functionality/method is not available on the merchant plan 422 | The uploaded file is not an image
+402 | The functionality/method is not available on the merchant plan 404 | Product or combination in request are not found 413 | The image file is too large (Maximum allowed file size is 20Mb) 422 | The uploaded file is not an image
+415 | Unsupported content-type: expected `application/octet-stream`
+500 | Uploading of the image file failed or there was an internal server error while processing a file

 #### Error response body (optional)